Analyze Data with AI

 3.1 Code Execution Handler

-First, let’s create a function to handle code execution and chart extraction:
+First, let’s create a function to handle code execution and chart extraction.
+This function returns execution results that can be fed back to the AI model:

 Next, we’ll create the prompt that tells Claude about our dataset and what analysis we want.
 This prompt includes: